 Wednesday October 3, 2007, Day 29

 We decided to risk departure.
 Thetis was the first boat to leave the harbor.
 Amazingly enough, considering how crowded the harbor was, we left without any trouble.
 We left at 0900 thinking of going to Rhinia with a brief stop in Finikas to get fuel.
-Outside the harbor the winds were 18-28 knots NE and while we were able to sail close to the wind with a second reef on the main there were very gusty and variable in direction.
+Outside the harbor the winds were 18-28 knots NE and while we were able to sail close to the wind with a second reef on the main was very gusty and variable in direction.
 Some gusts were briefly into the 40s with lulls down to 12.
 But the problem was that there were very large waves.
 These were almost as large as I have ever seen in the Aegean.
-Fortunately they were not against as and with the exception of an occasional spray they were quite manageable.
+Fortunately they were not against us and with the exception of an occasional spray they were quite manageable.
 Nevertheless the crew got very uncomfortable and all thoughts of continuing to Rhinia were abandoned and we stopped in Finikas, Syros [37° 23.8'N 24° 52.7'E].
 We arrived at 1340 after 21.2 difficult nautical miles.

 After putting up the tent, a swim, and lunch the crew recovered completely.
 We carted the jerry cans to the gas station and filed them with 66 L of fuel.